-To be able to sell one needs to meet the following guidelines:
+To sell, one needs to meet the following guidelines:

-- 1. Beef or Dairy Beef beef breeds must weigh 1000 pounds minimum & dairy/dairy crossbred animals must weigh 1200 Ibs. & grade, select or better. - Swine Market hog must weigh 220 Ibs. or more and 2. grade number two or better.
+- Beef or Dairy Beef beef breeds must weigh 1000 pounds minimum & dairy/dairy crossbred animals must weigh 1200 Ibs. & grade, select or better. - Swine Market hog must weigh 220 lbs. or more and grade number two or better.
 Barrows and gilts weighing more than 300 lbs. will be sold at 300 lbs. - 3.
 An exhibitor may bring and show no more than three market hogs.
-All meat animal exhibitors are required to have a copy of the YQCA certification form on file in the Crawford County Extension Office.
-Swine Show is a Terminal Show-All pigs will go to slaughter; no pigs will return to farms. - 4.
-Sheep Market lamb must weigh 90 lbs. or more and grade choice or better. - 5.
-Meat Goats must weigh over 40 lbs. and under oneyear-old. - 6.
-Five percent commission on goats, hogs, and sheep and three percent on beef will be deducted from animals sold at the meat animal auction.
-Proceeds will be used for recognition of buyers. - 7.
-An exhibitor may only sell two animals of different species with the exceptions being if he/she has three grand champion animals or grand and reserve in the same species. - 8.
-Youth must be in at least 3rd grade and not over 19 years of age as of January 1 of the sale year. - 9.
-No tranquilizers are allowed on any market animal.
+All meat animal exhibitors are required to have a copy of the YQCA certification form on file in the Crawford County Extension Office. - Sheep Market lamb must weigh 90 lbs. or more and grade choice or better. - 5.
+Meat Goats must weigh over 40 lbs. and under oneyear-old. - Five percent commission on goats, hogs, and sheep and three percent on beef will be deducted from animals sold at the meat animal auction.
+Proceeds will be used for recognition of buyers. - An exhibitor may only sell two animals of different species with the exceptions being if he/she has three grand champion animals. - Youth must be in at least 3rd grade and not over 19 years of age as of January 1 of the sale year. - No tranquilizers are allowed on any market animal.
 If the superintendent suspects tranquilizers have been used, animals may be blood tested. - 10.
 Any uncontrollable animals will be sent from the premises at the discretion of livestock superintendents. - 11.
 All beef animals must have a double tie. - 12.
 All manure tags must be removed before weighing and the exhibitor will only be eligible to weigh one time. - 13.
 Animal must be dry when it goes into the ring to sell. - 14.
 An exhibitor must show in showmanship to sell. - 15.
 Animals must be ear tagged at scheduled times. - 16.
 The seller will reimburse the buyer for any animal that is deemed unfit for human consumption due to natural or unnatural causes. - 17.
 All new exhibitors must have a W9 on file at the Crawford County clerk's office to receive their check. - 18.
-ALL EXHIBITORS will be charged \$3.00 per sheep & swine and \$6.00 per beef animal for an ultrasound which will be deducted from exhibitor's sale check for ALL MARKET BEEF, SHEEP & SWINE ultra-sounded. - 19.
-ALL GRAND & RESERVE animals MUST be sold in the MEAT ANIMAL AUCTION (beef, sheep, and swine). - 20.
-Any exhibitor taking animals home early will not be able to sell at next year's fair. - 21.
-Meat Animals must be tagged and forms submitted to UW-Extension no later than May 1st at 4:30 pm.

-- 22. NO MEDICATED feed should be fed at the fair: Please obey withdrawal times. - 23.
-At the February 25, 2018 Meat Animal Auction Committee - Meeting, members voted that ALL CRAWFORD COUNTY MEAT ANIMAL EXHIBITORS attend the instructor led YOCA training to be eligible to sell in the county fair auction.
+ALL GRAND & RESERVE animals MUST be sold in the MEAT ANIMAL AUCTION (beef, sheep, and - 19.
+Any exhibitor taking animals home early will not be able to sell at next year's fair. - 20.
+Meat Animals must be tagged and forms submitted to UW-Extension-TBA - 21.
+NO MEDICATED feed should be fed at the fair.
+Please obey withdrawal times. - 22.
+At the February 25, 2018 Meat Animal Auction Committee Meeting, members voted that ALL CRAWFORD COUNTY MEAT ANIMAL EXHIBITORS attend the instructor led YQCA training to be eligible to sell in the county fair auction.
 Please call UW-Extension office for details.

-Department 2 - Junior Beef (Danish Judging) Department 102 - Open Beef (Regular Judging)
+Department 2 - Junior Beef

+Department 102 - Open Beef

-Superintendents: Jon Nagel, Nick Crary and Kally Koch
+Superintendent: Nick Crary and Lonnie Achenbach